jonatansalemes/nginx-admin/README.md

 		#start service
 		service nginx-admin start

+		#logs from server
+		tail -f /opt/nginx-admin-2.0.1/log/console.log

 		#You can check for manager ui in browser accessing http://localhost:4000
-		#Please access /opt/nginx-admin/conf/nginx-admin.conf and you can see or change others configurations
+		#Please access /opt/nginx-admin-2.0.1/conf/nginx-admin.conf and you can see or change others configurations
 		#like smtp settings or change database driver connection (NGINX_ADMIN_DB_DRIVER=(h2 or mysql)) if you like in this file and restart service to apply new settings

 	</code>